WebFiori/docs/background-tasks.md

 This class is the controller for jobs scheduling system.
 This class performs many operations including jobs management, executing jobs, trigger job execution and so on.

-### The Class `InitCron`

-This class is one of the framework initialization classes.
-The class is used to initialize the scheduled jobs.
-The developer can use it to create an instance of his job and schedule it there.
-The class has one ststic method which is [`InitCron::init()`](https://webfiori.com/docs/webfiori/ini/InitCron#init).
-The developer can modify the body of the method as he needs.

 ## Scheduling Jobs

-A job can be created using one of two ways, As a closure, or by extending the class [`AbstractJob`](https://webfiori.com/docs/webfiori/framework/cron/AbstractJob).
+A job can be implemented using one of two ways, As a closure, or by extending the class [`AbstractJob`](https://webfiori.com/docs/webfiori/framework/cron/AbstractJob).

 ### Scheduling Job as a Closure

-The easiest and simplest way is to schedule a job as a closure.
-To schedule a job as a closure, we have to use the class [`Cron`](https://webfiori.com/docs/webfiori/framework/cron/Cron).
-The class has many pre-made methods which can be used to schedule jobs as closures in diffrent tomes.
+This way is straightforward and does not require lots of coding.
+To schedule a job as a closure, the class [`Cron`](https://webfiori.com/docs/webfiori/framework/cron/Cron) is used directly.
+The class has many pre-made methods which can be used to schedule jobs as closures in diffrent times.
 These methods include the following ones:

 * [`Cron::createJob()`](https://webfiori.com/docs/webfiori/framework/cron/Cron#createJob): Schedule a job using specific cron expression.
 * [`Cron::dailyJob()`](https://webfiori.com/docs/webfiori/framework/cron/Cron#dailyJob): Schedule a job to run every day at specific time.
 * [`Cron::monthlyJob()`](https://webfiori.com/docs/webfiori/framework/cron/Cron#monthlyJob): Schedule a job to run once every month in a specific day and time.
 * [`Cron::weeklyJob()`](https://webfiori.com/docs/webfiori/framework/cron/Cron#weeklyJob): Schedule a job to run once every week in a specific day and time.

 The following code sample shows how to use each one of the methods to schedule jobs.
+Initializing jobs must be performed in the class `[APP_DIR]\ini\InitCron`

 ``` php
 namespace webfiori\ini;